infinitered/nsfwjs/README.md

 <img src="https://github.com/infinitered/nsfwjs/raw/master/_art/nsfw_demo.gif" alt="demo example" width="800" align="center" />
 </p>

+## NOTE

+If you're trying to access the Cloudfront hosted model and are running into an error, it's likely due to the fact that the model has been moved to a new location.
+Please take a look at our [Host your own model](#host-your-own-model) section.
+We will be returning the model after some hotlinkers have been dealt with.

 ## **Table of Contents**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->